- Optimizely Web Experimentation

 As you are running experiments, Optimizely Experimentation shows you an estimate of how many visitors you will need to reach statistically significant results.

 When your variation reaches a statistical significance greater than your desired significance level (by default, 90%), Optimizely Experimentation will declare the variation a winner or loser.
-You can stop the test when your variations reach significance.

 If some of your variations have not reached significance, decide whether you can afford to wait for the number of visitors needed to reach significance or use the Sample Size Calculator to calculate how many visitors you would need if the Improvement percentage changes.